-Non-Nursing Home Level of Care - Members who are at this level of care have some need for long-term care services, but are not eligible to receive services in a nursing home.
-A more limited set of Family Care services is available at this level of care.
-See chapter 4 (page 28) for a list of services available to members who are at a non-nursing home level of care.
+Non-Nursing Home Level of Care - Members who are at this level of care have some need for long-term care services but are not eligible to receive services in a nursing home.
+A limited set of Family Care services is available at this level of care.

-Notice of Action - A written notice from the MCO explaining a specific change in service and the reason(s) for the change.
-The MCO must send the member a Notice of Action if the MCO denies a member's request for a covered service, refuses to pay for a covered service, or plans to stop, suspend, or reduce a member's service.
-See chapter 8 (page 49) for more information about appeals.
+Notice of Adverse Benefit Determination - A written notice from the managed care organization that explains a change in service and the reason for the change.
+The managed care organization must send you a Notice of Adverse Benefit Determination if they deny your request for a covered service, refuse to pay for a covered service, or plan to stop, suspend, or reduce a service.